Wendy Greuel: Office of Mayor Tom Bradley

 Upon graduation, Greuel worked in Mayor Bradley's office for ten years, serving as Bradley's liaison to the City Council, city departments, and the community on public policy issues ranging from child care to homelessness to senior care and health issues.

 During this time, she established the city's first AIDS coordinator, secured funding from the City Council for condoms and bleach to stop the spread of AIDS, worked to find housing for L.A.'s homeless population, including Vietnam War veterans, and helped to create LA's Best, a nationally recognized after-school program for public elementary school students.

 Clinton Administration

-From 1993-97, Greuel worked in the administration of President Bill Clinton.
-She served with Housing and Urban Development Cabinet Secretaries Henry Cisneros and Andrew Cuomo, first as the Deputy Director of the Interagency Council on Homelessness and later as the field operations officer for Southern California, where she became involved in projects offering opportunities for home ownership, job creation, economic development and social services.
+From 1993 to 1997, Greuel worked in the administration of President Bill Clinton.
+She served with Housing and Urban Development Cabinet Secretaries Henry Cisneros and Andrew Cuomo, first as the deputy director of the Interagency Council on Homelessness and later as the field operations officer for Southern California, where she became involved in projects offering opportunities for home ownership, job creation, economic development and social services.
 During her tenure, she managed HUD's response to the 1994 Northridge earthquake, which included securing over $1 billion in federal funding for recovery efforts.